-The residential status under Income Tax plays a vital role for considering taxation of certain incomes.
-It has no nexus with citizenship of India.
+The residential status under Income-tax plays a vital role in considering taxation of certain incomes.
+It has no nexus with the citizenship of India.

 A] Resident:- Person shall be treated as ‘Resident’, if he satisfies any of the following basic conditions:-